paholland/Web-Scraping/Missions_to_Mars/README.md

 Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

-### Before You Begin

-1. Create a new repository for this project called `web-scraping-challenge`.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the web scraping challenge.
-Use a folder name to correspond to the challenge: **Missions_to_Mars**.

-4. Add your notebook files to this folder as well as your flask app.

-5. Push the above changes to GitHub or GitLab.

 ## Step 1 - Scraping

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.